zwilsoncc/docs/pages/docs/v1/getting-started/deployment.md

 import { Image } from '~/components/media'
 import { InternalLink } from '~/components/text/link'
-import Now from '~/components/text/now'
+import Now from '~/components/text/now' import Note from '~/components/text/note' import { InlineCode } from '~/components/text/code'

 export const meta = {
 title: 'Deployment',
 description: 'How to setup and deploy Node.js apps, Docker apps, or static websites with Now',
 date: '1 August 2017',
 editUrl: 'pages/docs/getting-started/deployment.md'
 }

 With <Now color="#000"/>, you can deploy any kind of web app by using a single command. <Now color="#000"/> supports three types of deployments:

-* <InternalLink href="#static-deployment">Static</InternalLink> - for static web apps
+- <InternalLink href="#static-deployment">Static</InternalLink> - for static web apps
-* <InternalLink href="#node.js-deployment">Node.js</InternalLink> - for Node.js apps
+- <InternalLink href="#node.js-deployment">Node.js</InternalLink> - for Node.js apps
-* <InternalLink href="#docker-deployment">Docker</InternalLink> - for all other apps
+- <InternalLink href="#docker-deployment">Docker</InternalLink> - for all other apps

 We have special categories for static and Node.js deployments because they are the most common among the deployments we handle.
 But you can also use Docker to deploy static and Node.js apps.